 The Resource Park contributes directly to more than 500 jobs and provides the effluent (gas and fluid) from one company that becomes raw material for another.

-So when a data center advertises its sustainability,” it’s important to note how sustainable sustainable” really means.
-Does it source 100% of its electricity from renewable sources?
+So when a data center advertises its “sustainability,” it’s important to note how sustainable “sustainable” really means.
+Does it source energy from renewable sources?
 Are its server cooling operations equally sustainable?
 (And can they compete with ambient Arctic air?)

 Modern data centers operating high-density server racks are often lucky to source some portion of their electricity bill from renewables.
-Which is why when it comes to sustainable power and cooling sources for HPC, AI and other high-throughput applications, there’s no beating a number like 100%.
+Which is why, when it comes to sustainable power and cooling sources for HPC, AI, and other high-throughput applications, there’s no beating the advantage of using energy from renewable sources.